 The advantage of dirty keto is that nothing is off limits, so for people who don’t like excluding certain foods completely, it might allow them to have the flexibility they need in order to stick to their diet.

-The real issue here is not the approach by itself; it’s the food choices you decide to make.
-If doing “dirty keto” for you means eating mostly whole, natural foods, while enjoying the occasional processed treat every once in a while, and if this allows you to stick to your diet without feeling frustrated & limited in your food choices, that’s fine.
+The real issue here is not the approach by itself.
+It’s the food choices you decide to make.
+If doing “dirty keto” for you means eating mostly whole, natural foods, while enjoying the occasional processed treat every once in a while, and if this allows you to stick to your diet without feeling frustrated and limited in your food choices, that’s fine.

 There’s also no need to demonize certain foods, or certain food groups.
 The issue is with the foods you ultimately choose to eat.